Sociopaths are master manipulators who may prey on the kindness of INFJs.

 This is where the actions of the well-intentioned INFJ begin to walk the fine line between supportive caretaker and codependent enabler.
 Codependency is a term for a dysfunctional relationship where one person supports or enables another person’s addiction, immaturity, or irresponsibility.
 The codependent person typically sacrifices his or her needs to take care of the person who is “sick.”

 And this comes at a huge cost.
 When codependents place other people’s health, welfare, and safety before their own, they can lose contact with their own needs, desires, and sense of self.
-The Extroverted Feeling function (Fe) of the INFJ allows her to tune her behavior to the needs of the sociopath, so the more changes the INFJ implements in an effort to help the sociopath, the more codependent the relationship becomes.
+The Extroverted Feeling (Fe) function of the INFJ allows her to tune her behavior to the needs of the sociopath, so the more changes the INFJ implements in an effort to help the sociopath, the more codependent the relationship becomes.

-The harder the INFJ pushes for sobriety, the more hostile, irritable, agitated, and aggressive the sociopath will become.
+The harder the INFJ pushes for sobriety, the more hostile, irritable, agitated, and aggressive the sociopath may become.
 When the INFJ asks him where he’s been, he may criticize her for being paranoid.
 When she denies him access to her money, he may chastise her for being too controlling.
 When she refuses to cover for his indiscretions, he may complain that she’s not being supportive.
-For the INFJ who seeks to please others, the constant conflict can become almost unbearable, and she may do just about anything to keep the peace.
+For the INFJ who seeks to please others, the constant conflict can become unbearable, and she may do just about anything to keep the peace.

 The INFJ’s Breaking Point

 Fortunately for the INFJ, she also has a breaking point.
 When her need for personal growth, emotional intimacy, and shared values have been met with deception, betrayal, and hurt, she will react with an explosion of negative emotions.
-Her natural problem-solving abilities will eventually turn to solving a new issue; how to escape from the codependent relationship with the sociopath.
+Her natural problem-solving abilities will eventually turn to solving a new issue: how to escape from the codependent relationship with the sociopath.

 The INFJ will realize that putting out a hundred sparks will not stop her house from burning unless she does something about the giant bonfire in the middle of the living room.
 She may react by lashing out at the sociopath, or cutting him out of her life completely — what’s referred to as “the INFJ door slam.”